edumserrano/webpack-module-federation-with-angular/code-demos/component-standalone-ng16/README.md

 Once the webpack module is loaded from the remote we return the exposed Angular standalone component from the mfe1 app named `MyStandaloneComponent` to the `loadComponent` function, which then loads the Angular component into the DOM.

 This way also sets the component input.
-See the line with `inputText: 'Hello!'` at [app-routing.module.ts](/code-demos/component-standalone-ng16/mfe1-ng16/src/app/app-routing.module.ts).
+See the line with `inputText: 'Hello from the shell!'` at [app-routing.module.ts](/code-demos/component-standalone-ng16/mfe1-ng16/src/app/app-routing.module.ts).

 #### Using Angular dynamic component loading